emosy/cs8803gpu-fall24-papers/reading4.typ

     can perform their own operation without having to perform the other operation.
 - What kinds of divergent workloads are modeled?
+  - Are these copied from real-world applications which were programmed and tuned to a different warp size?
+  - This means that the evaluation could be even more favorable for this paper if divergent applications are retuned to use smaller warps.
+  - However, this also means that applications must choose which warp size to tune for, which leads to difficulty in distributing the application to different hardware.
 - What if an application has a mixture of divergent and convergent workloads?
 - By specializing the warp size in the hardware, the architecture